Facebook Events Contact us Learning Platform

 It is with sorrow we recently learnt of the passing of Eroni Vatuloka, the first Executive Director of the PASAI Secretariat.
 He played a pivotal role in shaping PASAI into the respected association it is today.
 His work contributed to the increased effectiveness of supreme audit institutions across the Pacific region.

 He later acted as a PASAI Advocate and Public Financial Management (PFM) Consultant.
-He helped facilitate workshops for the public accounts committees and public expenditure committees of several Pacific Island parliaments, improving their understanding of their own role within national PMF systems.
+He helped facilitate workshops for the public accounts committees and public expenditure committees of several Pacific Island parliaments, improving their understanding of their own role within national PFM systems.

 Mr Vatuloka's dedicated service and invaluable contributions have left an indelible mark on the audit community and the pursuit of excellence in public financial management in the Pacific region.